Is construction an essential business?

 Other challenges faced by construction companies during COVID

-The construction industry has faced many challenges that go beyond certain types of projects being paused at various points.
+The construction industry has faced many challenges beyond certain projects being paused at various points.
 The changes brought about by the pandemic also resulted in a worse labor shortage.
-We wrote about these challenges as they relate to construction resource management in this article.
+In this article, we write about the challenges related to construction resource management.

-In a nutshell, construction companies have been forced to completely overhaul their safety protocols, implementing respirators, strict disinfection routines, and social distancing.
+Construction companies have been forced to overhaul their safety protocols, completely implement respirators, establish strict disinfection routines, and engage in social distancing.
 These have tremendously affected businesses, presenting many challenges and opportunities for growth in the sector.

 Is construction an essential business?
-Explicitly, at the federal level in Canada and the United States, the answer is no. However, industries identified as critical in both countries rely heavily on construction, meaning various types of projects have continued throughout the pandemic.
+Explicitly, the answer is no at the federal level in Canada and the United States.
+However, industries identified as critical in both countries rely heavily on construction, meaning various projects have continued throughout the pandemic.

 Better people planning is just one click away